knifflig/astro-portfolio/src/content/blog/blog-introduction.md

 featured: true
 draft: false
 tags:
-  - About
+  - about
-  - Interests
+  - interests
-  - Skills
+  - skills
   - social-science
+  - society
+  - perception
+  - behavior
+  - content-analysis
+  - causal-inference
+  - visualization
+  - espresso
+  - coffee
+  - espresso-gear
-  -
+  - espresso-beans

 description:
   In this inaugural blog post, I dive into my curiosities - from the nuances of political science, to the allure of data visualisation, to the sublime art of espresso.
 I warmly invite you to join me and share your own perspectives.
 Stay tuned for more.